Crashed Yeti Airlines aircraft was previously owned by now-defunct Kingfisher Airlines | Business

 Going by the video clips on social media purportedly showing the plane's trajectory seconds before it crashed, it was a clear sky and the weather was not bad.

-An aircraft accident investigator told PTI that going by one of the video clips, the nose of the aircraft slightly went up and the wings drooped to the left side before the crash happened, and there could have been a stall.
+An aircraft accident investigator told PTI that the nose of the aircraft slightly went up and the wings drooped to the left side before the crash happened, and there could have been a stall.

-Meanwhile, the black boxes of the Yeti Airlines aircraft were recovered from the accident site on Monday, officials said.
+Meanwhile, the black box of the aircraft was recovered from the accident site on Monday, officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)